 What have we done so far?

-We have heard from academics talking about Black Minority Ethnic Women in roles of academic leadership in Higher Education.
+We heard from academics talking about Black Minority Ethnic Women in roles of academic leadership in Higher Education.

 During Ancha’s time at the University of West London she got involved with lots of things to do with the Students’ Union.
 In her first year she became a course representative.
 She enjoyed collating input from her peers and feeding this back.
 She was also a member of the netball team and Afro-Caribbean societies.